 The method used is to degas most of the air from the dough and preshape.
 Leave for 20-30 minutes and then start the final shaping.
 The right shaping method is important to encourage the outer membrane of the dough to stretch.
 This helps it to strengthen and stretch in the oven also.

 A lot of bread makers get this stage wrong.
 The bread should do the majority of its rising in the proofing basket (generally).
 The bread should rise to roughly full size before it’s baked.

-After baking most of the volume gain from oven spring is lost as the bread cools and moisture evaporates and the bread contracts.
+After baking, most of the volume gained from the oven spring is lost as the bread cools and moisture evaporates and the bread contracts.

 To tell if the bread is ready for the oven you can use the poke test.
-Sourdough bread should stay down after it is poked for 2-3 seconds before spring back up.
-This is roughly double the breads original size.
+Sourdough bread should stay down after it is poked for 2-3 seconds before springing back up.
+This is roughly double the bread’s original size.

 For the best oven rise simple cutting is preferred to more intricate designs.
 You don’t want to let too much gas escape whilst you also don’t want to hold too much in as this makes the bread rip during the oven rise.